-- Alice Jordan Blake, the first female graduate in law from Yale University;
+- Mrs. Alice Jordan Blake, the first woman to graduate in law from Yale University.

-- Celeste Slausson, founder and director of the Seattle Conservatory of Arts.
+- Mrs. Celeste Langley Slauson, founder and director of the Seattle Conservatory of Arts.

 The Social Service Department studied issues concerning women and children.
 They then devised action plans to change laws, provide needed services, and bring about improvements.

-In 1925, the Century Club built its stately brick clubhouse at Harvard Avenue and Roy Street on Capitol Hill in a neighborhood that was a center for women's activities.
+In 1925, the Woman's Century Club built its stately clubhouse at Harvard Avenue and Roy Street on Capitol Hill.
+The new clubhouse, a 3-story brick building, contained a main parlour, dining room, theater, and storage, as well as rooms that could be rented out for meetings.
+It was situated in a neighborhood that was a center for women's activities.
 Cornish School, founded by Nellie Cornish (1876-1956), sat cattycorner from the building, and the Daughters of the American Revolution House was under construction across the street.
-Prior to raising funds for its own building, the Century Club had helped fund a new clubhouse for the State Federation of Women's Clubs, located three blocks south on Harvard Avenue.
-(This building no longer exists.)
+Prior to raising funds for its own building, the Century Club had helped fund a new clubhouse for the State Federation of Women's Clubs, located three blocks south on Harvard Avenue (this building no longer exists).

-From its heyday as a bastion of women's social and cultural life, the Century Club gradually fell victim to its own success.
+From its heyday as a bastion of women's social and cultural life, the Woman's Century Club gradually fell victim to its own success.
 As women gained access to government and to the workplace, it no longer served as their primary power base.
-Faced with a declining membership and increasing maintenance costs, members voted to sell their building in 1968 with the provision that they could continue to use it for meetings.
-A clause in the new owner's contract requires maintenance of the parlor in its original state as a meeting place for the club.
-Members continued to meet bi-monthly in the velvet-curtained parlor of the former clubhouse that is now home to Harvard Exit movie theater.
+Faced with a declining membership and increasing maintenance costs, members voted to sell their building in 1967.
+In 1968 they sold the building, with a provision in the new owner's contract that required maintenance of the parlor in its original state as a meeting place for the club.
+Members continued to meet bi-monthly in the velvet-curtained parlor of the former clubhouse that became the home to the Harvard Exit movie theater.
 These leisurely meetings were reminiscent of a bygone era, complete with luncheons served on delicate bone china.